peteroupc/CBOR/docs/PeterO.BigInteger.md

 <b>Returns:</b>

-An arbitrary-precision integer object with the same value as the 64-bit number.
+An arbitrary-precision integer with the same value as the 64-bit number.

 ### Xor